joshuadanpeterson/news-app/README.md

-# Simple News App
+# HeadlineHub

 ## Overview
-The Simple News App is a basic web application developed to fetch and display top news headlines using the News API.
-This project is part of the Week 5: Asynchronous Programming and APIs module of the Nucamp Boot Camp.
-It's designed to provide hands-on experience with working with APIs, managing API keys securely, and handling asynchronous operations in JavaScript.
+HeadlineHub, formerly known as Simple News App, is a refined web application aimed at aggregating and displaying top news headlines utilizing the News API.
+This project is a continuation of the Week 5: Asynchronous Programming and APIs module of the Nucamp Boot Camp, now enhanced with a more intuitive user interface and additional functionalities like search and better organization of news items.
+It's crafted to provide a more engaging hands-on experience with working with APIs, managing API keys securely, and handling asynchronous operations in JavaScript.

 ## Technologies Used
 - JavaScript
+- Bootstrap for styling
 - Parcel Bundler
 - Node.js
 - News API